American Board of Otolaryngology

 The American Board of Otolaryngology, located in Houston, Texas, is a non-profit corporation that has set the mission of ensuring professional standards with certificates and memberships, and have offered training in the fields of head neck surgery to professionals since 1924.

 Five years of training in an Accreditation Council for Graduate Medical Education (ACGME) program, along with the successful completion of both a written and oral exam is required to achieve certification.

 Mission

-The mission of the American Board of Otolaryngology (ABOto) is to assure that, at the time of certification and recertification, diplomates certified by the ABOto have met the ABOto's professional standards of training and knowledge in otolaryngology - head and neck surgery.
+The mission of the American Board of Otolaryngology - Head and Neck Surgery (ABOHNS) is to assure that, at the time of certification and recertification, diplomates certified by the ABOHNS have met the ABOHNS's professional standards of training and knowledge in otolaryngology - head and neck surgery.

-The ABOto's fiduciary responsibility is to the public.
-Although the ABOto carefully considers the concerns of and impact on our diplomates, it is what is in the public's best interest that guides the ABOto's decision making process.
+The ABOHNS's fiduciary responsibility is to the public.
+Although the ABOHNS carefully considers the concerns of and impact on our diplomates, it is what is in the public's best interest that guides the ABOHNS's decision making process.